cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 7: When memory stops being optional

 Once I split roles, I faced a boring but expensive problem: **handing large artifacts between stages**.
+Roles fix *who* sees what, but they do not solve *how* a big blob moves from planner to worker.
+Chat turns are a tempting bus, yet they push the model to paraphrase megabytes in natural language.

 Suppose the user pastes **a long specification** or **a log excerpt** for revision.
 A planner reads it and must delegate to a worker that actually edits the text or code.
 The naive approach: **have the planner restate the full content** in its message to the worker.